DataTalksClub/data-engineering-zoomcamp/cohorts/2025/03-data-warehouse/homework.md

 - 0 MB for the External Table and 0MB for the Materialized Table

 ## Question 3:
-Write a query to retrieve the PULocationID form the table (not the external table) in BigQuery.
+Write a query to retrieve the PULocationID from the table (not the external table) in BigQuery.
 Now write a query to retrieve the PULocationID and DOLocationID on the same table.
 Why are the estimated number of Bytes different?
 - BigQuery is a columnar database, and it only scans the specific columns requested in the query.
 Querying two columns (PULocationID, DOLocationID) requires reading more data than querying one column (PULocationID), leading to a higher estimated number of bytes processed.
 - BigQuery duplicates data across multiple storage partitions, so selecting two columns instead of one requires scanning the table twice,